SoliferNN914/Exhibition-Curator/README.md

 # Exhibition Curator App

 This **Exhibition Curator App** is built using React and allows users to search artworks, filter by creation year, and sort results alphabetically.
 Users can also save items in a temporary exhibition for the duration of their session.
 The application integrates with the Met Museum API and the Art Institute of Chicago API to display and explore artworks.
+Default results will be associated with flowers, so that user can browse and expand exhibition as soon as the app loads.

 ## Features